timchen1015/Intro-to-VLSI-CAD-Labs/README.md

 ## Note

-Lab assignment spec PDFs are not included in this repository due to confidentiality restrictions.
+Lab assignment spec PDFs and Synthesized results are not included in this repository due to confidentiality restrictions.